tkluck/StatProfilerHTML.jl/README.md

 This module contains a fork of the rendering part of Mattia Barbon and Steffen Müller's excellent [Devel::StatProfiler](https://github.com/mbarbon/devel-statprofiler), which is a statistical profiler for Perl.
-As such, it depends on a few CPAN modules:

-    Text::MicroTemplate

-Future development intends to get rid of these dependencies.
+It depends on Text::MicroTemplate, which for convenience, we ship as part of this bundle.